dermesser/uvco/README.md

 The temporary value is kept alive in the coroutine frame, which has been allocated dynamically.

+It's a different story when moving around promises: if the calling coroutine returns before the awaited promise is finished, the result will be an illegal stack access.
+Don't do this :) Instead make sure to e.g. use a `shared_ptr` instead of a reference, or a `std::string` instead of a `std::string_view`.

 ### Loop Lifetime

 The `Loop` is singular, and outlives all coroutines running on it; therefore it's passed as `const Loop&` to any